 A student can only give valid consent to a search of places or things that are owned or controlled by the student.
-Generally, these include the student's locker; any containers or objects belonging to the student that are kept in the locker; the student's clothing; any objects or containers that are owned, used or carried by the student (such as a backpack, bookbag, purse, gym bags); and a student's car parked on school premises.
+Generally, these include the student's locker; any containers or objects belonging to the student that are kept in the locker; the student's clothing; any objects or containers that are owned, used, or carried by the student (such as a backpack, bookbag, purse, gym bags); and a student's car parked on school premises.

 If a student denies ownership of a particular place or object, the student has no authority to give permission to search that place or object.
 Therefore, the search of that place or object may no longer be justified under the consent doctrine.
 In order for a search to be conducted of a place or object to which a student denies ownership, the search must be independently justified by a "reasonable suspicion" that the object or place contains evidence of a crime or infraction of a school rule.
+Otherwise, items can be searched outside the Fourth Amendment if they are deemed abandoned property.